LIAMLEELYM/tableau/index.md

 # Visualization using the tableau
 This S&P 500 stock heatmap, inspired by a YouTuber(Dorian Banutoiu - Canonicalized), is created using Tableau.
 By following the techniques demonstrated by the YouTuber, I recreated the heatmap to provide a visual representation of the performance and correlations among the stocks comprising the S&P 500 index.

+# About the project
+This is all of my project, If you encounter any issues or have questions, please feel free to contact me via email on my home page!
+Thank you for considering contributing to this project!
+I appreciate your interest and help in making this project better.